The Black Agenda

-Opoku-Agyeman’s work has been featured in The Economist, Wall Street Journal, NPR, Forbes, and Newsweek.
-In 2019, she co-authored a viral New York Times op-ed with Dr. Lisa Cook, a former White House aide for President Barack Obama who is now a member of the Biden-Harris transition team, that focused on the underrepresentation of Black women in economics and related fields.
-Her expertise in diversity, equity, and inclusion within academia and the workplace is highly sought after by companies and campuses across the country, and she has given talks to organizations such as the Ford Foundation, Harvard University, and The Chicago Federal Reserve Bank.
+Opoku-Agyeman’s work has been featured in Bloomberg, The Washington Post, Wall Street Journal, NPR, Forbes, and Newsweek.
+In 2019, she co-authored a viral New York Times op-ed with Dr. Lisa Cook, a former White House aide for President Barack Obama who later became a member of the Biden-Harris transition team, that focused on the underrepresentation of Black women in economics and related fields.
+Her expertise in diversity, equity, and inclusion within academia and the workplace is highly sought after by companies and campuses across the country, and she has given talks to organizations such as the Ford Foundation, Stanford University, Harvard University, and The Chicago Federal Reserve Bank.
 In 2020, Opoku-Agyeman became the youngest recipient for the CEDAW Women’s Rights Award by the UN Convention on the Elimination of all forms of Discrimination Against Women.
-Previous awardees include Vice Presidential Nominee Kamala Harris and House of Representatives Speaker Nancy Pelosi.
+Previous awardees include Vice President Kamala Harris and House of Representatives Speaker Nancy Pelosi.
 Opoku-Agyeman is currently a doctoral student studying Public Policy and Economics at the Harvard Kennedy School of Government as well as an alum of UMBC where she received her B.A. in Mathematics and a minor in Economics.